 Most snow falls between December and March, the local peak season for winter sports.
 However, a thin snow cover has occasionally been observed on the Fens plateau as early as October or as late as May.

-My personal Favorites
+My personal Favourites

 “Signal de Botrange” is Belgium’s highest point, located on a plateau.
 A visit is particularly worthwhile in winter, though warm clothing is recommended.
 A walk through snow, frozen coniferous forests, and dense fog is a unique experience.
 Afterward, you can relax in one of the area’s charming inns.
 Popular spots include Le Signal de Botrange, Le Mont Rigi, and La Baraque Michel.